 VA Caregiver Support Line

-We also want to remember the family members who cared for them, now and in the past.
-We owe those who served and those who serve them a great deal of respect, and the VA Caregiver Support Line can help.
+We also want to remember the family caregivers who have cared for them, now and in the past.
+We owe veterans and their family caregivers great respect, and the VA Caregiver Support Line can help.

-Veterans of all ages and their caregivers may benefit from these services, and help is a phone call away to the VA Caregiver Support Line.
+Veterans of all ages and their caregivers may benefit from these services.
+Help is a phone call to the VA Caregiver Support Line.

-For many family members of veterans of any age, getting the vet himself or herself to ask for help is a real, ongoing hurdle.
-Mothers and dads worried about the mental health and depression of their vet face this first obstacle.
+For many family members of veterans of any age, getting the veteran to ask for help is a real, ongoing hurdle.
+Mothers and dads worried about the mental health and depression of their veterans face this first obstacle.

 Good Grief Course